-Current electricity rates came into effect on November 1, 2015 for Regulated Price Plan (RPP) customers.
+New Electricity rates came into effect on May 1, 2016 for Regulated Price Plan (RPP) customers.
 The majority of residential customers are on the RPP.
 These rates are set by the Ontario Energy Board.

 Business rate information can be found here.